neithernut/status/README.md

 ## Build

+This thing depends on [liburing](https://github.com/axboe/liburing) 2.2 or later.
 Build using your favorite C compiler and libc supporting all the extensions used by my code and `liburing`.
 You'll also have to link against `liburing`.

 ## License